flyersworder/udacity-capstone-usimmigration/README.md

 * Step 2: Explore and Assess the Data
 * Step 3: Define the Data Model
 * Step 4: Run ETL to Model the Data
-* Step 5: Complete Project Write Up
+* Step 5: Wrap Up, Future Scenarios, and Further Thoughts

 The files in this respository are:
 * [etl.py](https://github.com/flyersworder/udacity-capstone-usimmigration/blob/master/etl.py): Execute the ETL process plus some quality checks.
 Specifically, I use Spark to retreive data from different sources, process the data, and write them into the data lake as parquet files.